 Assess Statistical Power to Estimate the Correct Sample Size

 When the Mythbusters conclude that a myth isn’t true, they often find the extreme conditions that can force the myth to occur.
 Usually, this involves an explosion.
-I’d love to include an explosion in this blog post but I don’t want to damage your device!
+I’d love to include an explosion in this blog post, but I don’t want to damage your device!

 In many fields, a good benchmark power value to aim for is 0.8.
 At this level, a hypothesis test has an 80% probability of detecting a difference if it exists.

 The study estimated an effect of 0.04, which was not statistically significant.
-For the power analysis, I’m going find the sample size that yields a statistical power of 0.8 for a difference of 0.10 (rather than 0.04) for a two proportions hypothesis test.
+For the power analysis, I’m going to find the sample size that yields a statistical power of 0.8 for a difference of 0.10 (rather than 0.04) for a two proportions hypothesis test.
 After all, if the difference really is 0.04, that’s so tiny that it’s not practically significant in the real world even if a study found it to be statistically significant.
 I’ll calculate power using a one-tailed test.

-The sample size is so large because the effect size is still fairly small and because hypothesis tests for categorical data require larger samples than tests for continuous data.
+The sample size is so large because the effect size is still fairly small and hypothesis tests for categorical data require larger samples than tests for continuous data.

 Related post: Estimating a Good Sample Size for Your Study Using Power Analysis